 Eric Silagy is president of Florida Power & Light Company (FPL), a subsidiary of NextEra Energy, Inc. (NEE) and one of the largest investor-owned electric utilities in the nation.
 He was appointed to his current position in December 2011.

-Previously, Mr. Silagy served as senior vice president of regulatory and state governmental affairs, where he was responsible for directing regulatory and legislative priorities.
-He has also served as FPL’s chief development officer, where he managed all generation development at the utility, including renewable, fossil and nuclear projects.
-He also served as vice president / general manager for the Texas region at NextEra Energy Resources, where he managed all business activities related to the company’s generation assets in the region.
-Prior to undertaking his duties in Texas, Mr. Silagy served as vice president, business development for NextEra Energy Resources with responsibility for managing and supporting all merger and acquisition activities, including all nuclear power plant acquisitions.
+Previously, Mr. Silagy served as senior vice president of regulatory and state governmental affairs, where he directed regulatory and legislative priorities.
+He also served as FPL’s chief development officer, managing all generation development, including renewable, fossil and nuclear projects.
+Prior to that he was vice president / general manager for the Texas region at NextEra Energy Resources, where he managed all business activities for the company’s generation assets in the region.
+Mr. Silagy also served as vice president, business development for NextEra Energy Resources, with responsibility for managing merger and acquisition activities, including nuclear power plant acquisitions.

 Prior to joining NextEra Energy, Mr. Silagy served as vice president, mergers, acquisitions & divestitures at Entergy Wholesale Operations, based in Houston, and as vice president and managing director, Southeast Asia, for The Wing Group, a subsidiary of Western Resources.
 He also held several positions of increasing responsibility on the staff of U.S. Senator J. Bennett Johnston of Louisiana, including chief of staff.

 Mr. Silagy holds a Bachelor of Arts degree in economics from the University of Texas at Austin and a Juris Doctor from the Georgetown University Law Center.